TromboneScott/Oscars/README.txt

 Commit changes for the year
 1. Commit and push all changes
+  a.
+To format an XML file do Ctrl+A then Ctrl+Shift+F
 2. Replace <year> in this command: git tag -f <year> && git push -f --tags